The origins of tea stretch back more than 5 000 years, but its

 - Tea production and processing represent a source of livelihoods for millions of families, including millions in the least developed countries.

-- The tea sector is a multi-billion dollar industry that can support economies and contribute to sustainable food systems.
+- The tea sector is a multi-billion-dollar industry that supports economies and contributes to sustainable agrifood systems.

 - Tea export earnings help to finance food import bills, supporting the economies of major tea-producing countries.

-- The tea sector contributes to socio-economic development, representing a major source of employment and income for millions of poor families worldwide.
+- The tea sector plays a vital role in socio-economic development, representing a major source of employment and income for millions of poor families worldwide.

-- Tea thrives in very specific agro-ecological conditions and environments, which are often impacted by climate change.
+- Tea thrives in very specific agro-ecological conditions and environments, which are often impacted by climate variability.

-- Smallholder tea producers need our support to strengthen their business model and environment and overcome the challenges they face.
+- Smallholder tea producers, who play a central role in the sector, need our support to strengthen their business model and environment, and to overcome the challenges they face.

 Interesting facts about tea